 You may be charged with a DUI or related offense not only for the consumption of alcohol but also if you take any drugs that affect your ability to drive your vehicle.
 This can include prescription drugs.
-To learn more about the specific charge you are facing contact a Montgomery County DUI lawyer.
+To learn more about the specific charge you are facing, it may be best to contact a Montgomery County DUI attorney.

 Penalties for DUI and DWI are established under Code Section 27-101 and vary based on whether you have a criminal record and whether you are charged with DUI or DWI: